ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 The overall evaluation process is illustrated by the sequence diagram below.
 It captures the orchestration between Slurm, the individual scripts, and the modular components of the schema inference workflow.

 #figure(
-  image("./SequenceDiagram_LLMInf.png", width: 143%),
+  image("./SequenceDiagram_LLMInf.png", width: 130%),
-  caption: [Sequence Diagram – LLM Schema Inference Evaluation Pipeline], ) <sequence_diagram_llminf>
+  caption: [Sequence Diagram – LLM-Based Schema Inference Evaluation Pipeline], ) <sequence_diagram_llminf>

 The evaluation begins with the submission of a Slurm job array using the parallel_evaluation.sh script.
 Each array task selects one transformer model from a predefined list and runs the evaluate.py script in an isolated environment.
 This script reads all target CSV files, invokes find_header.py for each one via a subprocess, and compares the model’s prediction to the known ground truth.
 Results are written to model-specific JSON files inside the partial_results directory.